 Coca bush, a perennial plant cultivated in tropical climate, allows several harvest per year.
 The number of harvests varies, as does the yield per harvest.
-In Bolivia and Peru, the UNODC supports monitoring systems that conduct coca leaf yield surveys in several regions, by c Further information on the methodology of opium and cannabis leaf yield surveys conducted by UNODC can be found in United Nations (2001): Guidelines for Yield Assessment of Opium Gum and Coca Leaf from Brief Field Visits.
-New York.
-(ST/NAR/33).

-harvesting sample plots of coca fields over the course of a year, in the rhythm indicated by the coca farmer.
+In the Plurinational State of Bolivia and Peru, UNODC supports monitoring systems that conduct coca leaf yield surveys in several regions, by harvesting sample plots of coca fields over the course of a year, in the rhythm indicated by the coca farmer.
 In Colombia, where the security situation did not allow for surveyors to return to the sample fields, only one harvest was measured, and the other harvests were estimated based on information from the farmer.
 In all three coca countries, yield surveys are carried out only occasionally, due to the difficult security situation in many coca regions, and because of funding constraints.